New Employee Forms

 - HSC: new employee forms should be returned to the payroll coordinator in the new employee's department

-- Norman: new employee forms should be submitted to Payroll and Employee Services, NEL 244
+- Norman: new employee forms should be submitted to Human Resources, NEL 224

 - Tulsa: new employee forms should be submitted to Human Resources